mmdagent-ex/site-doc/content.en/docs/20_tts_test.md

     mei_voice_high
     mei_voice_low

-Please enter the synthesizing text in UTF-8.
+Provide text in UTF-8.

-### SYNTH_EVENT_START, SYNTH_EVENT_STOP
+### SYNTH_EVENT_START, SYNTH_EVENT_STOP messages

-The voice synthesis module outputs messages in response to internal state changes.
-It outputs **SYNTH_EVENT_START** when voice output begins, and **SYNTH_EVENT_STOP** when the output ends.
-By monitoring these events, you can trigger actions at the start of the voice and wait for the voice output to finish.
+The speech synthesis module emits messages for internal state changes such as start and end of processing.
+Specifically, it emits **SYNTH_EVENT_START** when audio output begins and **SYNTH_EVENT_STOP** when output finishes.
+By monitoring these you can trigger actions at voice start or wait until speech output is finished.

 {{<message>}}
-SYNTH_EVENT_START|(model alias)
-SYNTH_EVENT_STOP|(model alias)
+SYNTH_EVENT_START|model alias
+SYNTH_EVENT_STOP|model alias
 {{</message>}}

-## Try with Any Text via Web interface
+## Try it

+[Use the browser interface](../message-test) to experiment with **SYNTH_START** messages.
-While running MMDAgent-EX, open the following page on the same machine.
-[A textbox connected to MMDAgent-EX will be displayed](../message-test).
+With MMDAgent-EX running on the same machine, open the following page to connect to MMDAgent-EX and display a text box:

-- <a href="http://localhost:50000" target="_blank">http://localhost:50000</a> (← Click to open in a new window)
+- <a href="http://localhost:50000" target="_blank">http://localhost:50000</a> (opens in a new window)

-Paste the following message into the textbox and press the Send button.
-Verify that a synthesized voice is produced.
+Paste the message below into the text box and press Send to confirm a cheerful voice is produced.

 {{<message>}}
 SYNTH_START|0|slt_voice_happy|"Nice to meet you!"
 {{</message>}}

-### Related Files
+### Related files

-The Open JTalk module is located in the `Plugins` subdirectory of the directory containing the executable file, and is named `Plugin_Open_JTalk.dll` (or .so).
-The Flite+HTS_Engine is `Plugin_Flite_plus_hts_engine.dll` (or .so).
+The Open JTalk module is provided as `Plugin_Open_JTalk.dll` (or `.so`) under the `Plugins` directory in the executable folder.
+FLite+HTS_Engine is `Plugin_Flite_plus_hts_engine.dll` (or `.so`).

-The voice models and its voice name configuration files should be prepared on the content side.
-In the example, voice models are in the `voice/mei` and `voice/slt` directory, and the configuration file is `main.ojt` and `main.fph`.
-The configuration file defines the "voice names" specified in the messages.
+Voice models and configuration files are provided by the content.
+In the Example, voice models are in `voice/mei` and `voice/slt`, and configuration files are `main.ojt` and `main.fph`.
+Each configuration file defines the "voice name" used in messages.